ZhenengZ/ZhenengZ/README.md

 ## Hi there 👋
+I am a phd in Physics.

+I'm a beginner at data science.

+I am expert in semiconductor physics and semiconductor device fabrication.

+How to reach me: zhang.10490@osu.edu

+Fun fact: I am unstoppable in HOK.
 <!--
 **ZhenengZ/ZhenengZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.